oguayasa/CrypticityAndVisualSearch-Pt4/README.md

 This is so that we know how to properly specify our GLMMs in our code.
 If the data are clearly bimodal, or do not appear continuous, we will need to take this into account when specifying our GLMMs, or else our results will be irrelavant.
 Here, we first will visualize data distributions using histograms, and then compare with normal distributions using qq-plots.

 When we first generated our search profile scores in a previous [tutorial](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt3) and plotted histograms of profile scores by search outcome (TP, TN, FN, FP), it did appear as though the data were bimodal.
 Specifically, it looked as though there were two distributions.
 One was comprised of the positive search outcome (TP, FN), and the other contained the negative search outcomes (TN, FN).
 However, at the time we did not plot according to whether the search outcome was positive or negative, so we will do so here.
-As a reminder, a *positive* search outcome is one where the participant clicked on a stimuli believing it to a be a task target, while a *negative* searhc outcome is one where the participant never clicked on the stimuli at all.
+As a reminder, a *positive* search outcome is one where the participant clicked on a stimuli believing it to a be a task target, while a *negative* search outcome is one where the participant never clicked on the stimuli at all.

 ### Check to see if data is bi-modal